We Will Always Love Whitney

-Last night's Grammy awards came at a sad and shocking time for the music world: just one day before the award ceremony, Whitney Houston died at age 48.
+2012's Grammy awards came at a sad and shocking time for the music world: just one day before the award ceremony, Whitney Houston died at 48.

 Hudson's tribute came at the end of the annual nod to those from the music world who have died in the past year.
-After showing us notables like Heavy D, Amy Winehouse, and Clarence Clemons, Hudson took the stage to sing Houston's classic, "I Will Always Love You."
+After a slideshow of notables such as Heavy D, Amy Winehouse and Clarence Clemons, Hudson took the stage to sing Houston's classic, "I Will Always Love You."
 The emotional tribute was made all the more touching by the fact that Hudson appeared to be holding back tears.

-Parton's song made it to No. 1 on the Billboard Hot Country Singles chart and was one of the top-selling singles of 1974.
-Other artists covered the song in the years since, like Linda Ronstadt and John Doe, but it wasn't until 1992 that the song became a true sensation.
-That was when Whitney Houston recorded it as the lead single for The Bodyguard, her film debut.
+Parton's recording reached No. 1 on the Billboard Hot Country Singles chart and was one of the top-selling singles of 1974.
+Other artists have released covers in the years since, including Linda Ronstadt and John Doe, but it wasn't until 1992 that the song became a true sensation.
+That was when Houston recorded it as the lead single for The Bodyguard, her film debut.

-When Whitney Houston won the Grammy award for Record of the Year for "I Will Always Love You" – as was almost inevitable after the song dominated the charts for months and broke records – Dolly Parton presented the award to her.
+When Houston won the Grammy for record of the year for "I Will Always Love You" – as was almost inevitable after the record-breaking song dominated the charts for months – Dolly Parton presented the award to her.
 And Parton again honored Houston upon hearing of her death, stating, "Mine is only one of the millions of hearts broken over the death of Whitney Houston, I will always be grateful and in awe of the wonderful performance she did on my song and I can truly say from the bottom of my heart, 'Whitney, I will always love you.
 You will be missed.'"

 We can't say it any better.
 Whitney, we will always love you.